opendocsg/slw-judgments-backfill/2018_SGHC_190/report.md

 courier for the defendant in respect of the sales commissions. [note: 81]

 104    In _Y.E.S.
-F&B Group Pte Ltd v Soup Restaurant Singapore Pte Ltd (formerly known as Soup Restaurant (Causeway Point) Pte Ltd)_ [2015] 5 SLR 1187 (“ _Soup Restaurant_ ”) at [48] the Court of Appeal approved the approach taken by the UK Supreme Court in _Rainy Sky SA v Kookmin Bank_ [2011] 1 WLR 2900, which held that if there are two possible interpretations of a term, the court is entitled to adopt the interpretation that is more consistent with business common sense.
+F&B Group Pte Ltd v Soup Restaurant Singapore Pte Ltd (formerly known as Soup Restaurant (Causeway Point) Pte Ltd)_ <span class="citation">[2015] 5 SLR 1187</span> (“ _Soup Restaurant_ ”) at [48] the Court of Appeal approved the approach taken by the UK Supreme Court in _Rainy Sky SA v Kookmin Bank_ [2011] 1 WLR 2900, which held that if there are two possible interpretations of a term, the court is entitled to adopt the interpretation that is more consistent with business common sense.
 This is subject to the caveat that if the evidence demonstrates that the parties objectively intended for a less commercially sensible interpretation to apply, the court cannot disregard this objective intention (see _Soup Restaurant_ at [32]).

 105    It would be extremely unusual for a courier to deliver money in advance of the actual receipt of the money.
 No evidence was led to demonstrate that the parties had agreed to terms that would deviate from the normal practice and enter into this unusual arrangement.
 Hence I find that the parties had objectively intended for the normal practice to apply with respect to the collection of the sales commissions, and the sales commissions were only due upon the plaintiff’s receipt of the same.